nagpal-suhani/customer_analysis/README.md

 # Customer Segmentation with KMeans

-This project analyzes customer purchasing behavior using KMeans clustering on the Online Retail II dataset.
+This project analyzes customer purchasing behavior using KMeans clustering on a retail dataset.
 The analysis segments customers into actionable groups based on Recency, Frequency, and Monetary value (RFM), enabling data-driven marketing and retention strategies.

 ## Features